WORKING IN THE TRADES: HVAC LICENSING

 Job postings

-Whether it’s online, in a newspaper, or on a local job board, a job posting is a good starting point for finding your next position.
+Whether online, in a newspaper, or on a local job board, a job posting is a good starting point for finding your next position.
 Job postings cast a wide net when employers are looking for qualified candidates to fill open positions.

 Pro: